google/xls/docs_src/bazel_rules_macros.md

                <a href="#xls_ir_verilog-enable_presubmit_generated_file">enable_presubmit_generated_file</a>, <a href="#xls_ir_verilog-kwargs">kwargs</a>)
 </pre>

-A macro that instantiates a build rule generating a Verilog file from an IR file.
+A macro that instantiates a build rule generating a Verilog file from an IR file and tests the build.

-The macro instantiates a build rule that generate a Verilog file from an IR file and the 'enable_generated_file_wrapper' function.
-The generated files are listed in the outs attribute of the rule.
+The macro instantiates a build rule that generate a Verilog file from an IR file, and a 'build_test' testing that the build rule generating a Verilog file.
+If the build is not successful, an error is produced when executing a test command on the target.

 Example: